<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Keep a notebook by your phone, and when a collection agent calls, write down the following:

-• The debt that they are calling about
+• Details of the debt that they are calling about.

 • Any other information that is discussed in the course of your call, such as settlement offers and plans for repayment.